KRFOSS/kali-docs/virtualization/install-vmware-guest-tools-legacy/index.md

 ## Preparing

-First, we need to make sure to install any package and also make a local copy of the Git repository.
+First, we need to make sure to install any package and also make a local copy of the Git repository:

 ```console
 kali@kali:~$ sudo apt update